Qiksar/crudio/README.md

 - Fetches the initialisation script from Github and executes it
 - The initialisation script uses a docker-compose file to build Postgres and Hasura docker containers
-- Crudio then populates the database with awesome test data like organisations, departments, roles and users
+- Crudio then populates the database with awesome test data like organisations, departments, roles and users, IoT devices and their related data logs

 Once the script has executed, browse to [Hasura Console](http://localhost:6789) and select the `DATA` tab and click the buttons to track all tables and then, track all relationships.